 Established VO agents have a sound booth in their office, and may call you in to audition there.
 Then the agent will edit the audition and email it to the ad agency, casting director or producers.
 Occasionally auditions take place in a casting facility, bu most actors have the ability to audition remotely from home (more about that later).

 In Los Angeles, there are now services that can record your audition and email it to you– for a fee.
 It may allow you flexibility if you can’t get to your agent’s office.
 Examples of this in Los Angeles are Garden of Sound or the V.O.’
 N Go service at Voicecaster, $10 for 10 minutes in the booth).

 Another option is to master the use of your iPod.
 Auditions can be recorded quickly on an iPod and emailed to your agent’s office.

-Sometimes the actor will get the sides (a portion of the script to read) in advance, but often you pick it up when you get to the audition location.
+When auditioning at an agent’s office or other facility you may get the sides (a portion of the script to read) in advance, but often you pick it up when you get to the audition location.
 Attached to the sides is a casting note which includes the description of the voice they are looking for.
 Since they don’t care what you look like at all, the description will include species (remember you could be portraying a bear, an alien, a snake or ??), age (teen, preschooler, etc), voice texture (gravelly, smooth, lisp, dialect) , and emotion (energetic, sneaky, bratty, upbeat).
 It is up to the actor to find a way to create a voice that fits the criteria.

 90% of the time, kids are hired for their real speaking voice.
 Producers want a “real kid” voice, as opposed to an adult who sounds like a kid.
 Don’t spend tons of time learning to do impressions of other characters or famous people–if producers want that, they will hire an adult who is a professional impressionist.